iamjossi/Email-sending-application-using-AWS-SES-REST-API-and-Lambda/README.md

 Step 6: Test the Application
 Used Postman to send a POST request to the API
 Verify that the email is sent successfully using SES

+The node.js lambda function code is available in ths repository